 - Under Federal Law (Title VII) discrimination against anyone based on their sex or gender is prohibited.
-It is not strictly illegal to discriminate based on one’s status as gay, lesbian, bisexual or transgendered.
+It is not strictly illegal to discriminate based on one’s status as gay, lesbian, bisexual or transgender.
 But, to the extent that those statuses affect sex or gender identity, then Title VII prohibits discriminatory conduct.
 Title VII applies to all private employers with fifteen or more employees.

 - Thirty-two states have passed their own laws expressly prohibiting sexual orientation discrimination by government employers.

 - Twenty-two states have passed their own laws expressly making sexual orientation discrimination illegal by private employers (this is on top of Title VII’s various applications).
 These laws are more explicit and may apply to smaller businesses.
 For example, in California, any business with five or more employees may not discriminate based on sexual orientation.

 - Religious organizations continue to be exempt from sexual orientation discrimination laws, but non-profits are not exempt under any of the laws.